 Unsure if this list applies to you?
 A registered dietitian can help determine if you fall under one of these indicators.
 However, it’s always best to review nutrient concerns with your primary-care physician.

 Start with checking out the back of the label.
-A multivitamin should be formulated to provide as close to 100% of your recommended daily allowance (RDA) of essential vitamins and minerals as possible.
+A good women’s multivitamin should be formulated to provide as close to 100% of your recommended daily allowance (RDA) of essential vitamins and minerals as possible.
 Some nutrients may be offered in amounts over 100%, which isn’t necessarily a bad thing.
 Many of these nutrients like vitamins C, B12, thiamin, and riboflavin are water-soluble and lose some of their concentration during digestion.

 Finally, pay attention to additional certifications, such as the U.S. Food and Drug Administration (FDA) Good Manufacturing Practices (GMP) certification.
 The FDA developed this certification for dietary supplements to ensure that the identity, purity, strength, and composition meet established quality standards.
 The FDA will also inspect the facility that manufactures the supplement for quality and regulation purposes.